 ----- Insert Table 2 about here -----

 In Figure S4.1 we plot estimated coefficients from dynamic specifications corresponding to models 2 and 4 of Table 2.
-The visual inspection of the charts corroborates the role of transparency shocks in decreasing average wage variance of academics in our data.
+The visual inspection of the charts corroborates the role of transparency shocks in decreasing average wage variance of academics in our data and lack of strong pre-trends.

 To further explore the mechanism behind pay transparency’s impact on wage equality we, again, turn to distributional plots.
-Figure 4 reports a kernel density plot similar to those presented earlier (see Figures 2 and 3).
+Figure 3 reports a kernel density plot similar to those presented earlier (see Figure 1).
 This time however, we focus on wage equality and hence report wage residuals – before and after transparency shocks – from regression models predicting wages based on institutional and department affiliations, while controlling for temporal variation using calendar year fixed effects.
 Consistent with our earlier results, the evidence emerging from the plot indicates that pay becomes more equal or simply more compressed following transparency shocks.
 This narrowing of the wage distribution can be attributed both to reducing the density of positive and negative wage residuals.

------ Insert Figure 4 about here -----
+----- Insert Figure 3 about here -----